MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-parameters-to-enable-debugging.md

 >[!Note]
 > Before setting BCDEdit options you might need to disable or suspend BitLocker and Secure Boot on the computer.

+> [!CAUTION]
+> Administrative privileges are required to use BCDEdit to modify BCD.
+Changing some boot entry options using the BCDEdit command could render your computer inoperable.
+As an alternative, use the Startup settings to change boot settings.

 You can use the **bcdedit** command to view the current debugger boot entries and to change their settings.
 For more details, see [**BCDEdit /debug**](./bcdedit--debug.md) and [**BCDEdit /dbgsettings**](./bcdedit--dbgsettings.md).